lachesis/scallion/README.md

 Speed / Performance
 --------------------
-__It is important to realize that Scallion preforms a probabilistic search.
+__It is important to realize that Scallion performs a probabilistic search.
 Actual times may very significantly from predicated__

-The inital RSA key generation is done the CPU.
+The initial RSA key generation is done the CPU.
 An ivybridge i7 can generate 51 keys per second using a single core.
 Each key can provide 1 gigahash worth of exponents to mine and a decent CPU can keep up with several GPUs as it is currently implemented.

 SHA1 hashing is done on the GPU.
 The hashrates for several GPUs we have tested are below (grouped by manufacturer and sorted by power):